Customer Service

 By leveraging surveys, for instance, try to find answers to the following questions about your buying persona:

-• What format of supporting content do they prefer – written text, video, audio, infographics?
+- What format of supporting content do they prefer – written text, video, audio, or infographics?

 Without knowing your audience’s preferences, your knowledge base won’t be able to fully cater to their needs and wants.

 Most of these begin with a traditional home page for the help center.
-This example from Canva displays clearly how effective knowledge base materials should be organized.
+This Canva example clearly displays how effective knowledge base materials should be organized.

-Canva gives users the opportunity to describe a specific issue, navigate by categories (“Account settings,” “Payments,” “Downloading”, etc.), or search by top articles.
+Canva allows users to describe a specific issue, navigate by categories (“Account settings,” “Payments,” “Downloading”, etc.), or search by top articles.

 It’s incredibly important to make your help desk page easy to navigate through.
 Ask yourself if a customer has a problem is it easy for them to find the solution?
-Focal points here would be:
+The focal points here would be:

-• Placing a search bar to the home page and making it noticeable,
+- Placing a search bar on the home page and making it noticeable,

 3. Decide on your writing process